-- Research Assistant
+- Research Manager

-Corinne is interested health systems innovation and transformation, particularly in regards to the provision and delivery of mental health and substance use services in Canada.
+Corinne is interested in health systems innovation and transformation, particularly in regards to the provision and delivery of mental health and substance use services in Canada.
 She is also interested in how implementation research, quality improvement and program evaluation methodologies can be employed to support and facilitate application of evidence-informed decision making in this field.